wencyang/network_research/README.md

 4. The rest are some homeworks of computational physics.

-# about stochastic block model
+# About stochastic block model
    stochastic block model is a model for network communities (or call it blocks) detection.
 And it's also developed by MJ Newman.

 You need to know the number of communities first, unlike other methods.
 After that, you can start the K-means-like process to